 Description: Students will understand and learn to apply the foundations of elementary curriculum, the processes of designing curriculum for elementary classrooms, the analysis of instructional practices, and the data driven decision making to improve student learning.
-May not be permission is required.
+May not be used for degree credit with CIED 5093.